PriyaPatel9196/SQL-RockbusterVideoRental/README.md

 # Visulizations

-Take a look at the https://public.tableau.com/app/profile/priya.patel2009 on Tableau Public.
+Take a look at the link to visulization on Tableau Public.